superdesk/superdesk/README.md

 ## Dependencies

 Application requires mongodb running on standard port.
-Python version supported is 2.7.5+, support for 3.3 coming soon.
+Python version supported are 2.7.5+ and 3.3+.
 Using virtualenv is recommended for installing python dependencies.

 ## Instalation